Praqma/helmsman/docs/how_to/apps/override_namespaces.md

     valuesFile: "" # leaving it empty uses the default chart values

   artifactory:
-    name: "artifactory" # should be unique across all apps
     description: "artifactory"
     namespace: "staging" # maps to the namespace as defined in environments above
     enabled: true # change to false if you want to delete this app release [empty: false]